Results of the 1977 Spanish Congress election

-This is the results breakdown of the election to the Congress of Deputies held in Spain on 15 June 1977.
+This article presents the results breakdown of the election to the Congress of Deputies held in Spain on 15 June 1977.
 The following tables show detailed results in each of the country's 17 autonomous communities and in the autonomous cities of Ceuta and Melilla, as well as a summary of constituency and regional results.
 (Note: This territorial division is based on the autonomic system established under the Spanish Constitution of 1978, as opposed to the regional division established in 1833.
 Most autonomous communities would be constituted by the time of the 1982 election, with the rest being established in early 1983.
 The autonomous cities of Ceuta and Melilla would not be constituted as independent administrative entities until 1995.)

-Electoral system

-348 members of the Congress of Deputies were elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which included blank ballots—being applied in each constituency.
-Seats were allocated to constituencies, corresponding to the provinces of Spain, with each being allocated an initial minimum of two seats and the remaining 248 being distributed in proportion to their populations, at a rate of approximately one seat per each 144,500 inhabitants or fraction greater than 70,000.
-Ceuta and Melilla were allocated the two remaining seats, which were elected using plurality voting.
-The use of the electoral method resulted in an effective threshold based on the district magnitude and the distribution of votes among candidacies.

-As a result of the aforementioned allocation, each Congress multi-member constituency was entitled the following seats: